 During the scheme, we will make sure residents are kept up to date with the progress of the works, including sending out regular newsletters.

 At scheme completion we will carry out customer satisfaction surveys to ensure we capture feedback to help us improve.

-If you would like a copy of our Putting Residents First standards, please email majorworks@southwark.gov.uk
+If you would like to read through our Putting Residents First standards, please visit Putting Residents First Standards

 Statutory consultation